ioccc-src/winner/2024/ferguson1/README.md

 can be found [here](https://ioccc.xexyl.net/2024/oregon/) or else in the markdown files in the tarball), if anyone is interested, assuming there's not an extended power cut or something else goes wrong.

+The server is backed by solar panels with batteries and two SmartUPSes, one for the Internet and one for the server, so except for upgrades and/or hardware maintenance (which I hate doing and depending on what needs to be done can be longer than one might expect), it should usually be available, though if I
+<del>have time</del> am not too lazy, one day I'll add it to the IOCCC website
+instead.

 <div id="devil">